 It’s also worth remembering that for many car loans, you won’t just be paying interest, but additional fees and charges as well, such as application fees and ongoing fees.
 To get a better idea of which car loans are likely to cost you more in total, check out their Comparison Rates, which combine the advertised car loan interest rates with their standard fees and charges, and express them as a percentage.
 Remember that a car loan’s comparison rate doesn’t include its every cost, nor does it account for its extra features, so use the comparison rate a guideline and not as a decision-maker.

-Can you use the car as security?
+Using the car as security

-Many car loans are Secured Loans, where if for any reason you’re unable to make your repayments, the lender will recover its losses by repossessing an asset of yours – usually the car you’re buying.
+Many car loans are secured loans, where if for any reason you’re unable to make your repayments, the lender will recover its losses by repossessing an asset of yours – usually the car you’re buying.
 These loans often have lower interest rates, as they represent less risk to the lender, though some lenders only offer secured loans for cars that fit certain criteria, such as cars under a certain age, or particular vehicle models.

 If the vehicle you’re looking at isn’t eligible for a secured loan, some lenders offer Unsecured Car Loans, where your shiny new (or used) vehicle is not at risk of being repossessed, but you may have to pay higher car loan rates instead.

-Are you buying a new or used car?
+Buying a new or used car